exposit/pythia-oracle/README.md

 You should be good to go!
 Be sure to play around in the quicksave before you start a 'real' game, and save (and back up your save folder) frequently.

+#### Upgrading from an older version

+Move your saves folder to another directory.
+I zip up a copy and put it in a separate archive folder just in case at this point.

+Double check you have a saved copy of your saves folder.
+Delete your existing pythia-oracle folder.

+Grab a fresh download, unzip, then copy (don't move) your save folder in.
+Run the program; if you get any errors, read them.
+Some file names may have changed.

+If all else fails, delete the contents of the save folder and make a new game.
+Then copy your save game files into the new game directory, overwriting as prompted.
+You can also NOT overwrite the config.txt file, leaving it in the new game generated state, and just set your variable manually by opening the file up in a text editor.

 #### Customization/Setup

 If the app window is too big or two small, you can adjust it by setting the size, either in the pythia.py file or at the command line.